samsquire/society/README.md

 # Buildings designed to feed people

-A building that can cook food centrally and distribute it to a kitchen.
+A building that can cook food centrally and distribute it to a eating area.

 # Country is appetising for business